Thulium-Drake/ansible-role-foreman/README.md

 This role requires Ansible Collection 'theforeman.foreman' in order to work!

+Other requirements on the Ansible controller:

+* python-netaddr (for subnet related tasks)

 ## Satellite Offline installation
 If you want to install Satellite via the Offline Installation ISO, make sure you have configured RHEL repo's from a Installation ISO or mirror as well.